askeksa/Rose/README.txt

 INTRODUCTION

-A Rose program produces an animation drawn by a number of "turtles" moving around on the canvas.
+A Rose program produces an animation drawn by a number of "turtles" moving around on a canvas.
 Each turtle has the following state:

 - Position (x and y)
 - Direction
-- Size
+- Pen size
 - Color index, called "tint"

-Except where specific otherwise, all numeric values in Rose are 16.16 bits fixed-point values.
+Unless specific otherwise, all numeric values in Rose are 16.16 bits fixed-point values.

 The position and direction are available as global variables x, y and dir.

 SYNTAX

+Rose is whitespace-agnostic: line breaks can be inserted or omitted anywhere between tokens.

 Just for the fun of it, and because I enjoy using a thesaurus, all keywords in Rose have four letters.